astroumd/lmtoy/examples/lmtoy_reduce.md

 prepare (or even run) ADMIT on the final cube.
 This is a simple proof of concept, to learn how to generalize the reduction scripts.

+## Running lmtoy_reduce.sh

+This pipeline script takes a series of *keyword=value* commandline argument pairs.
+The parser is a very simple one, and does not check if you spelled them correctly.
+On the first run the **path=** is required, but **obsnum=** is required for each run

+      $LMTOY/examples/lmtoy_reduce.sh \
+	    obsnum=91112                # always required
+	    path=/data/LMT/lmt_data     # required on the first run rc=0                        # optional:  force a new rc file dv=100                      # optional:  width around spectral line (vlsr) dw=250                      # optional:  width of the wings for baseline makespec=1                  # optional
+	    makecube=1                  # optional
+	    viewspec=0                  # optional
+	    viewcube=0                  # optional
+	    extent=400                  # square map from -extent:+extent (arcsec)

-It takes a single OBSNUM, and creates an **lmtoy_OBSNUM.rc** parameter file, which is nothing more than a collection of shell variables that the reduction script uses.
+On the first run it creates an **lmtoy_OBSNUM.rc** parameter file, which is nothing more than a collection of shell variables that the reduction script uses.
 This parameter file can be edited and you can re-run the script.
-The first time you run it, you will probably need to pass the path= variable, e.g.:

-      $LMTOY/examples/lmt_reduce.sh path=/data/LMT/lmt_data obsnum=91112

 This will create a FITS cube **SRC_OBSNUM.fits**, as well as a FITS weight map **SRC_OBSNUM.wt.fits**.
 The current version of the script